 Finding squirrels in your attic can be both frustrating and concerning.
 These lively rodents are more than just a nuisance; they can cause structural damage, create noise disturbances, and even pose a fire risk by chewing on electrical wires.
-Here’s a step-by-step guide to help you safely and effectively remove squirrels from your attic.
+Here’s a step-by-step guide to help you safely and effectively remove squirrels from your attic—and when it’s best to rely on professional removal services for full critter control.

 Identify squirrels in your attic

 Before you can tackle a squirrel problem, confirm their presence.
 Listen for noises such as scratching or scurrying, especially at dawn or dusk.
 Look for signs of entry, such as chewed wood or wires, and squirrel droppings.
-Another common entry point is when squirrels enter your attic through your fireplace.
+Check nearby walls, rooflines, and vents for gaps or chew marks that may indicate access.
+Another common entry point is when squirrels enter your attic through your fireplace or chimneys.
 If you're unsure, consider setting up a wildlife camera for further confirmation.

 Use squirrel repellents

-One of the first lines of defense is to use natural squirrel repellents:
+One of the first lines of defense is to use natural squirrel repellents to help rid the space of unwanted activity:

 Employ sound and light